-Smoking cigarettes before surgery, or while recovering from it, can increase the risk of experiencing complications.
-Some complications can be life threatening.
+Smoking cigarettes before surgery can increase the risk of severe complications.
+Some complications carry a risk of death.

 In some extreme cases, doctors may refuse to operate on people who smoke.